 - If the egg doesn’t show at all, you need to add more simple syrup.

-- If the egg shows too much, then there is too much sugar.
-You’ll need to add more water or fruit.
+- If the egg shows too much, then there is too much sugar and you’ll need to add more water or fruit.

 Champagne Raspberry Sorbet